punkdata/docker-circleci-example/blog/multi-arch-docker-builds.md

 The remaining `run:` and `command:` keys in the above example demonstrate how to execute the application's unit tests, authenticate to Docker Hub in order to pull and push images, build a Docker image using the `Dockerfile` found in the  `/app` directory and then finally pushing that image to Docker Hub.
 There really isn't anything too foreign going on in these elements so let's look at some of the more exciting portions of this config file.

+**NOTE:** Before I move on to other sections in the pipeline, I want to address a recent change in the [Docker Hub registry platform.][23]
+In the `docker login` step above, it ensures that your requests to Docker Hub are authenticated.
+Whenever you pull images from, or push images to Docker Hub on CircleCI, we recommend **logging** in to your Docker Hub Hub for both docker pull and docker push steps in your CircleCI config.
+Logging in will make sure that your jobs have access to a higher [Docker Hub rate limit][24].

 ```
       - run:
           name: Install buildx